 - The alcohol caused the person to become intoxicated

 - The plaintiff suffered damages from an accident that the patron’s intoxication caused

 Romanucci & Blandin’s proficient premises liability and dram shop attorneys have extensive experience and knowledge of Illinois’ dram shop liability laws and vast experience litigating dram shop liability and other personal injury and premises liability cases in Illinois.
 We can help you with your case.
 Our qualified attorneys will guide you through the legal process and will help you fight to get the compensation you deserve.

-Free consultation with a Chicago-based premises liability and dram shop liability attorney
+Free consultation with a Chicago-based dram shop liability lawyers

 The premises liability and dram shop liability attorneys at Romanucci & Blandin have proven success in these types of cases.
 If you or a loved one has suffered injury or wrongful death, please contact our office at email@example.com, 312-458-1000 or click here for a free evaluation of your case.
 There is never a fee until you are compensated for your injuries at the end of the case.

 Disclaimer: The content found on this page is not legal assistance and contacting the premises liability lawyers at Romanucci & Blandin’s law office for a free consultation regarding personal injury cases and premises liability claims does not constitute an attorney-client relationship.